AaronHong1024/ONeSAMP_3/README.md

 Full command will be:

 python main --s 1000 --o exampleData/genePop10Ix30L

+The input dataset should have a locus size smaller than 5 thousand, Or it will be super time-consuming.

 Feel free to add any parameters you want to use.
 We are working with adding this program to bioconda and docker, It will be much easier to use in future.